-3.1 The NCFHE
+3.1 The MFHEA

-The National Commission for Further and Higher Education (NCFHE) was officially launched in 2012 and is legislated by the revised Education Act which came into force on the 1st of August 2012.
-The NCFHE mission statement is "to foster the development and achievement of excellence in further and higher education in Malta through research, effective licensing, accreditation, quality assurance and recognition of qualifications established under the Malta Qualifications Framework."
+The Malta Further and Higher Education Authority (MFHEA), previously the NCFHE, was officially launched in 2021 and is legislated by the revised Education Act which came into force on the 1st January 2021.
+The MFHEA's mission statement is "to foster the development and achievement of excellence in further and higher education in Malta through research, effective licensing, accreditation, quality assurance, and recognition of qualifications established under the Malta Qualifications Framework".

-NCFHE provides accreditation to further and higher educational institutions and is an entity that can accredit programmes or courses of studies at higher education level for Malta (both national and international qualifications).
-Thus, it monitors quality assurance of both educational institutions and programmes or courses, validates informal and non-formal learning and actively researches and provides policy recommendation on issues related to further and higher education.
+MFHEA provides accreditation to further and higher educational institutions and is an entity that can accredit programmes, or courses of studies, at higher education level to be delivered in Malta.
+This includes both national and international qualifications.
+It monitors quality assurance of both educational institutions and programmes or courses, validates informal and non-formal learning and actively researches and provides policy recommendation on issues related to further and higher education.